-- “On-grid” solar PV systems are connected to the electric grid, allowing you to use utility power at night or when the sun isn’t shining.
+"On-grid" solar PV systems are connected to the electric grid, allowing you to use utility power at night or when the sun isn't shining.
 When your solar panels generate more electricity than you use, this electricity can flow back onto the grid if your utility has an active net-metering program.
 This allows your electric meter to spin backwards for a credit.
-NorthWestern Energy electric customers can get more information about net metering from the utility by clicking here.
-If you buy your electricity from an electric cooperative or from Montana-Dakota Utilities, contact your service provider for information about their net-metering policy.
+NorthWestern Energy electric customers can get more information about net metering by contacting the utility directly.
+If you buy your electricity from an electric cooperative or from Montana-Dakota Utilities, contact your energy provider for information about their net-metering policy.

 "Off-grid," or stand-alone, solar PV systems are not connected to the electric grid, and typically rely on batteries to store the power generated by the solar system.

 What size system do I need?